 Preparing to Retire

-You can retire and begin to receive IU Retiree benefits anytime after you become eligible—that is, when you meet the age and service requirements for official IU Retiree Status.
-Use this checklist to help prepare for this important life change and navigate decisions about your health and financial benefits.
+You’ve had a long, successful career at IU and now you’re thinking about the next phase of your life: retirement.
+It’s important to plan ahead to make the transition from active employment to retirement as seamless as possible.
+You can retire and begin to receive IU Retiree benefits any time after you become eligible—that is, when you meet the age and service requirements for official IU Retiree Status.
+Use the checklist below to help prepare for this important life change and navigate decisions about your benefits.

 IU Retirement Checklist

 - Consultations with Fidelity and PERF are available at no cost.
 It's important that you meet with an advisor often and have a plan in place before you retire.
 Schedule an appointment with Fidelity at fidelity.com/schedule or 800-642-7131, or with PERF by contacting INPRS at bookwithinprs.timetap.com or 844-464-6777.

 - Attend the Road to Retirement webinar series to learn everything you need to know about planning for retirement and navigating the transition from employee to retiree.
 The series is offered twice a year, and many have found that attending the same session multiple times as you get closer to retirement can be helpful.

 1-2 Years Prior to Retirement